-- 1.1 The following are differences from ICAO SARPS:

-- Annex 11: FIS not provided in Class G airspace

-- Annex 14:

-- RESA not available WPDL

-- GRF not fully implemented
+- 1.1 The following are differences from ICAO SARPS: - Annex 11: FIS not provided in Class G airspace - Annex 14: - RESA not available WPDL - · GRF not fully implemented - 1.2 Further differences in addition from those above from ICAO SARPS do exist within Timor-Leste.
+These are progressively being identified and will be provided on the AACTL website as identified.

-GEN 2 TABLES AND CODES
+TABLES AND CODES